greenboxal/doggohub/doc/workflow/gitlab_flow.md

 Atlassian recommends [a similar strategy](http://blogs.atlassian.com/2014/01/simple-git-workflow-simple/) although they rebase feature branches.
 Merging everything into the master branch and deploying often means you minimize the amount of code in 'inventory' which is in line with the lean and continuous delivery best practices.
 But this flow still leaves a lot of questions unanswered regarding deployments, environments, releases and integrations with issues.
-With GitLab flow we offer additional guidance for these questions.
+With DoggoHub flow we offer additional guidance for these questions.

-## Production branch with GitLab flow
+## Production branch with DoggoHub flow

 ![Master branch and production branch with arrow that indicate deployments](production_branch.png)